genlaw/genlaw.github.io/resources.md

 : Masking outputs does not prevent membership inference.

 [Understanding Membership Inferences on Well-Generalized Learning Models](https://arxiv.org/abs/1802.04889) by Yunhui Long, Vincent Bindschaedler, Lei Wang, Diyue Bu, Xiaofeng Wang, Haixu Tang, Carl A. Gunter, and Kai Chen
-: Outliers can be more vulnerable to membership inference
+: Outliers can be more vulnerable to membership inference.

 ## Differential Privacy